-I will be offering backpacking classes and overnight experiences at Sugarloaf Ridge State Park (SRSP), Austin Creek SRA and other locations in California in the spring and summer of 2017.
+I will be offering backpacking classes and overnight experiences at Sugarloaf Ridge State Park (SRSP) and other locations in California in the spring and summer of 2020.
 See “Dates” below for classes and trips for adults and kids.
 If you are interested in receiving information send me a message using the Contact Form (click “Contact” at the top of this page) and I’ll put you on the mailing list.

-- June 13-15, 2017.
-A 3-day program for younger outdoor campers at Sugarloaf Ridge State Park led by Sonoma Ecology Center educator, Tony Passantino (Inga Aksamit assisting).
-Register at Brown Paper Tickets.
-Link coming soon
+- DATE TBD.
+A 3-day introductory program for kids age 10-14 at Sugarloaf Ridge State Park led by Sonoma Ecology Center (SEC) educator, Tony Passantino .
+Check Sugarloaf Ridge State Park Events Calendar.
+Food and gear provided.

-About gear: If you don’t have backpacking gear you will need to borrow or rent the big four: tent, pack, sleeping bag, sleeping pad.
-Beyond that you can pull many other necessary items from gear you have at home or purchase inexpensive items before you commit to the expense of buying high quality gear.
+About gear: If you don’t have backpacking gear, you will need to borrow or rent the Big Four: tent, pack, sleeping bag, sleeping pad.
+Beyond that, you can pull many other necessary items from gear you have at home or purchase inexpensive items before you commit to the expense of buying high quality gear.
 For example, you probably have a water bottle or use a sturdy one like a Gatorade bottle.
 Bring a Tupperware bowl and plastic spoon for meals.
-A lot of hikers are moving away from heavy biking boots in favor of trail runners–just make sure your footwear has good tread.
+A lot of hikers are moving away from heavy hiking boots in favor of trail runners–just make sure your footwear has good tread.
 You’ll need a trowel but you can get an inexpensive plastic gardening shovel or sturdy tent stake to dig a cat-hole (for human waste).

 - No cotton!
 Avoid cotton, whether shirt, shorts, pants or socks.
 Cotton chafes when damp (which can contribute to blisters) and doesn’t dry out quickly.
 Instead look for synthetic or wool blends that have moisture-wicking properties.